Santiago Saravia Frías

 Partner

-He was a legal advisor to the Secretary of Public Works and Services on matters related to tenders and public services for the Autonomous Government of the City of Buenos Aires.
-He also served as a legal advisor in the Natural Resources Commission and the Finance and Oversight Bodies Commission for the Constitutional Reform of the Province of Salta, Argentina.
+He completed an internship—awarded for the highest GPA among LL.M. scholarship recipients—at the headquarters of Rio Tinto (Internship Programme) in London.
+He was legal advisor to the Secretary of Public Works and Public Services on matters related to procurement and public services for the Autonomous Government of the City of Buenos Aires, and legal advisor to the Natural Resources Commission and the Finance and Oversight Bodies Commission during the Constitutional Reform of the Province of Salta, Argentina.
+He also collaborated as an advisor to National Senator Fernando de la Rúa.

 Languages: Spanish and English.